Altai, Bayan-Ölgii: History

 Altai sum was established on February 12, 1959, by the Decree of the Presidium of the MPC of the Mongolian People's Republic.
 It formerly belonged to Jargalant and Sagsai, then both of Khovd Province.

 Geography

 The centre of the district, Chikhertei, lies 115 km west of Ölgii.
 To the southwest of the town is the lake, Darihan Nuur.

+Administrative divisions

+The district is divided into five bags, which are: